 There are a number of ways the University keeps staff members informed of what's going on including regular newsletters (Flinders-In-Touch, Inspiring Research, etc) and email alerts from administrative divisions, superannuation, and professional development opportunities.
 These newsletters are automatically sent to all staff members.
 You are able to subscribe to additional information about the University through the News page.
 You may like to check with your colleagues in your first few weeks to confirm you are receiving all the messages you require.

-This page has useful links including Human Resources information, administrative services, governance and planning, as well as links to resources for teaching and research staff.
+This page has useful links including People and Culture information, administrative services, governance and planning, as well as links to resources for teaching and research staff.

 University A-Z Index